dgg32/pyphy/README.md

 ### Using the library

-In order to use the library system wide, put the absolute path of "source" into your PYTHONPATH,
+In order to use the library system wide, add this line to your ~/.bashrc.
 ```
 export PYTHONPATH="${PYTHONPATH}:/my/own/pyphy/source/"
 ```